 Just as important as something to write on is something to write with.
 Always keep a pen or pencil with you at all times.

 Why is this so important?
 Because trying to remember something as brief as a thought is like trying to find a needle in a haystack; it just isn't going to happen unless you write your creative ideas down!
-It is so easy to lose an awesome idea amongst all of the other thoughts rolling around your brain, so write it down!
+It is so easy to lose an awesome idea among all of the other thoughts rolling around your brain, so write it down!

 Use as many details as possible when capturing the ideas!
 More importantly in the recollection process is to be as detailed as possible so you can recall all of the information about the idea and set your idea into words for a story.